tonoyaahmed1/amazon-product-rating-model/README.md

 # amazon-product-rating-model

 This project is a group assignment for Systems for Scalable Analytics.
-The goal of the project is to conduct feature engineering for an Amazon prouduct dataset and use extracted features to train machine learning models using Apache Spark on an DSMLP cluster.
+The goal of the project is to conduct feature engineering for an Amazon product dataset and use extracted features to train machine learning models using Apache Spark on an DSMLP cluster.
 The project is separated into eight tasks.
 The purpose of each task and the data schema are outlined below.

 ## Dataset description